AaltoAsia/O-MI/docs/Features.md

 * A developer webapp for building and sending O-MI/O-DF messages.
 * Agent system for writing extensions in JVM compatible language.
 * Builtin authentication and authorization APIs
+* Value database can be changed from configuration or easily extended.

 Other features
 --------------